carlotacb/compra-local/README.md

 |  hi@albert.dev |  albert  |    usuari    | https://app.compralocal.cat/login      |
 |  hi@andreu.dev |  andreu  |    usuari    | https://app.compralocal.cat/login      |

+## Organization

+This project was built thanks to a team of 4 members.

+[Carlota](https://github.com/carlotacb) and [Elena](https://github.com/elena20ruiz) took the responsability of building the 3 clients (landing, client and local) using pure HTML and Bootstrap for the first one and React Hooks for the rest two.
+[Andreu](https://github.com/andreugallofre) and [Albert](https://github.com/AlbertSuarez) implemented all the Backend API and made the deployment flawless.

+We used almost all the features that GitHub allowed us.
+We ended up having more than [66 Closed Pull Requests](https://github.com/carlotacb/compra-local/pulls?q=is%3Apr+is%3Aclosed), using [Issues](https://github.com/carlotacb/compra-local/issues?q=is%3Aissue+is%3Aclosed) and [Projects](https://github.com/carlotacb/compra-local/projects), and making the deployments easier using [GitHub Actions](https://github.com/carlotacb/compra-local/actions).
+Also, we were integrating all the features using [different branches](https://github.com/carlotacb/compra-local/network) for making the parallelism better.

 ## Requirements

 1. Python 3.7+
 2. NodeJS 13.11+
+3. React 16+ (using Hooks)
-3. docker-ce (as provided by docker package repos)
+4. docker-ce (as provided by docker package repos)
-4. docker-compose (as provided by PyPI)
+5. docker-compose (as provided by PyPI)

 ## Usage